miklevin/MikeLev.in/_posts/2024-09-24-fasthtml-cursor-ai-nix.md

 ## Conclusion

 Getting **FastHTML** and **Cursor AI** working together in Nix across Mac, Windows, and Linux took some effort, but it's manageable.
 Dealing with NixOS's quirks and the differences between operating systems wasn't straightforward, but now I have a setup that works reliably on all three platforms.

-Sticking with NixOS fits well with how I like to work and makes sure that my projects can run on various systems without much hassle.
-This process shows that open-source tools can be combined effectively if you're willing to navigate the challenges.

-If you're interested in mixing tools in ways that aren't typical, this might give you some ideas.
-With some persistence, you can create a development environment that works across different operating systems without being tied down to just one.
+It's my preferred platform because it's a sort of generic home location from which you can "chip off flakes" for everyone.
+In the end, it is a desktop-OS agnostic approach that keeps you relevant on all platforms, tapping the power of your local machine while staying cloud-deployment ready.
+It's the best of all worlds, and does't even shut you out of the latest and greatest toys like Cursor AI.